 Whether you work in the medical, weapons, or energy industry, you can suffer from high amounts of radiation exposure.
 In the medical field, things like x-rays and CT scans both use radiation to perform imaging on the body.
 For weapons, both atomic bombs and nuclear devices can leak radioactive material.
 Lastly, although nuclear power plants provide a relatively clean source of energy, any spills or leaks can lead to massive radiation exposure.

 Your job should give you safety and security rather than continual risk of cancer and radiation poisoning.
 If you are a victim of radiation exposure while at work, this may require you to take time off to recover.
-To discuss your financial options following such an injury, please contact a Raleigh workplace injuries lawyer from Law Office of Sam Scudder at (252) 222-0227 today.
+To discuss your financial options following such an injury, please contact a Morehead City workplace injuries lawyer from Law Office of Sam Scudder at (252) 222-0227 today.